Frequently asked questions about School Streets

-This does not mean consultation does not take place but rather that representations are considered during a trial period so that people may comment based on the real-life experience of the School Street and not based on positive or negative assumptions.
+This does not mean consultation does not take place but rather that representations are considered during a trial period so that people may comment based on the real-life experience of the School Street.

 People walking, scooting, using wheelchairs, mobility scooters and cycles (including adapted cycles) are not restricted.

-Though we encourage everyone to support the school street, where they are able, the following motorised vehicles are allowed access:
+Though we encourage everyone to support the School Street, where they are able, the following motor vehicles are allowed access:

 - Residents and businesses within the School Street zone